-Applications must meet HUD's match requirements and have at least 25% of the amount of the HUD funding request in total match (outside of the amount for leasing), as well as an additional 125% of the amount of the HUD funding request in total leveraging, to score the maximum amount of points available for match and leveraging for the BoS CoC scoring (150% match and leveraging).
+Applications must meet HUD's match requirements and have at least 25% of the amount of the HUD funding request in total match (outside of the amount for leasing), as well as the CoC's requirement to report an additional 125% of the amount of the HUD funding request in total leveraging, to score the maximum amount of points available for match and leveraging for the BoS CoC scoring (150% match and leveraging).
 Leveraging includes all funds, resources, and/or services that the applicant can secure on behalf of the client being served by the proposed project.
 While leveraging includes all cash and in-kind matching resources, it is broader in scope, including any other services, supplies, equipment, space, etc. that are provided by sources other than HUD.

-HUD guidelines state that projects should only report match and leveraging where there are commitment letters on file that are dated between May 1, 2017 and September 28, 2017, and HUD is requesting that all documented commitments be submitted with the application.
+Review Application guidelines for New projects state that projects should only report match and leveraging where there are commitment letters on file that are dated May 1, 2019 or later, and documentation should be submitted to HUD as required.
+New project application packages are required to include match and leveraging documentation for the scoring and ranking process.